memosat2007/Explore-and-Summarize-Data/README.md

 The published result is at: http://rpubs.com/xiaoyuchen_uncc/458203

-This project is completed by language R.
+This project is completed by language R